 - a.
 Whether access to the sites will continue to be appropriate and safe. - b.
 Whether each allotment has connections to services. - c.
 Whether the allotments are of sufficient size and dimension to provide for the existing or proposed purpose or land use. - d.
-The degree to which natural topography, drainage and other features of the natural environment, sites of cultural significance to Ngāi Tahu, or existing built features of significance, determine site boundaries where that is practicable. - e.
+The degree to which natural topography, drainage and other features of the natural environment, Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6, or existing built features of significance, determine site boundaries where that is practicable. - e.
 The relationship of the proposed allotments within the site and their compatibility with the pattern of the adjoining subdivision and land use activities.